yml/sandbox/concurrency/README.md

 }
 ```

-The beauty of the GO version is that it only takes 2 letters to move from the synchronous to a concurrent version `GO`.
+The beauty of the GO version is that it only takes 2 letters to move from the synchronous to a concurrent version `go` in front of the function call to `fibHandler(conn)`
+.

-The python equivalent is way harder to pull off.
+The python equivalent is way harder to pull off I think it is probably out of reach for a huge portion of experimented python developer.

 ```
 from socket import *
 from collections import deque
-from select import select
+from concurrent.futures import ProcessPoolExecutor as Pool from select import select

+pool = Pool(4)

 def fib(n):
     if n <= 2: